HEP-KBFI/gaia-tools/README.md

 # Gaia Tools

-This repository contains code to help with general Gaia data handling and to perform a Bayesian analysis of the kinematics of stars in the Milky Way as described in [XXXX].
+This repository contains code to help with general Gaia data handling and to perform a Bayesian analysis of the kinematics of stars in the Milky Way as described in A Bayesian Estimation of the Milky Way’s Circular Velocity Curve using Gaia DR3.

 ## Requirements